Explicit Rephasing Transformation to PDG Parameterization and Simplified Expression of the Dirac CP Phase by Fermion-Specific Invariants: Conclusion

-To conclude, in this letter, we present an explicit rephasing transformation of an arbitrary mixing matrix to the PDG standard form by arguments of its matrix elements and determinant.
-By this procedure, all CP-violating phases, including Dirac and Majorana phases are identified systematically as combinations of arguments.
-Unlike conventional approaches based on imaginary parts of invariants, our formulation directly exposes the phase structure itself, making the physical origin of CP violation manifest.
-By extending the same framework to fermion diagonalization matrices, the observed CP phases are expressed by fermion-specific contributions and relative phases between different fermion sectors.
-Our formulation provides a transparent description of CP violation, with broad applications to neutrino experiments and theories of fermion mass generation.
+In this letter, we presented the explicit rephasing transformation of an arbitrary mixing matrix to the PDG standard form using arguments of its matrix elements and determinant.
+By this procedure, six independent CP phases are identified systematically as combinations of the arguments.
+Similar explicit rephasing transformations will exist in other representations as well, and the transformations between them are carried out simply by the multiplication of diagonal phase matrices.

+We also apply this framework to the fermion diagonalization matrices $U^{\nu,e}$ under the approximation $U^{\nu,e}_{13}=0$.
+By partially employing the inversion formula, we factorize all CP phases through the explicit rephasing, thereby revealing the entire CP structure of the mixing matrix.
+The observable Dirac phase depends only on two relative phases between the fermion sectors and is determined by fermion-specific invariants.
+An understanding of global phase structures offers a useful formulation for describing the Dirac and Majorana phases, enabling a clearer perspective of their correlations and renormalization group equations.